Rule 5101:6-6-01 | State hearings: scheduling and attendance.

 (A) Time and place of the hearing

 (1) The hearing shall be conducted at a reasonable time, date, and place.
-The hearing will usually be conducted at the local agency, since it is usually most convenient to the individual.
+The hearing will usually be conducted virtually, since it is usually most convenient to the individual.
 However, there may be circumstances which warrant conducting the hearing at another time, date, or place.
 In these cases, efforts shall be made to schedule the hearing at a time, date, and place convenient to all parties involved.

-(c) State hearings conducted via video conference shall be considered face to face hearings.
+(a) State hearings conducted virtually, and on camera shall be considered face to face hearings.

-(2) When a hearing request can be identified as involving a prevention retention and contingency (PRC) program issue, dealing with an emergent need, or a denial of expedited food assistance, the hearing shall be scheduled and conducted more quickly than other requests, if necessary, so that the decision can be issued within the thirty-day period specified in rule 5101:6-7-01 of the Administrative Code.
+(2) When a hearing request can be identified as involving a prevention retention and contingency (PRC) program issue, dealing with an emergent need, or a denial of expedited supplemental nutrition assistance program (SNAP), the hearing shall be scheduled and conducted more quickly than other requests, if necessary, so that the decision can be issued within the thirty-day period specified in rule 5101:6-7-01 of the Administrative Code.

-(3) The hearings section shall expedite food assistance hearing requests from assistance groups, such as migrant farm workers, that plan to move from the county before the hearing decision would normally be issued.
+(3) The hearings section shall expedite SNAP hearing requests from assistance groups, such as migrant farm workers, that plan to move from the county before the hearing decision would normally be issued.

 (a) Hearing requests from these assistance groups shall be scheduled and conducted more quickly than other requests, if necessary, to enable them to receive a decision, and a restoration of benefits if appropriate, before they leave the county.